dayseanm04/computer-security/cryptography/SSL-TLS-Protocol-Testing-and-Analysis/README.md

 The results provide insight into how secure HTTPS connections are established and how browsers verify the trustworthiness of web servers.

 ---

+## Objectives

+- Analyze the SSL/TLS configuration of a web server
+- Inspect certificate validation and connection security using web browsers
+- Identify potential weaknesses in TLS/SSL configurations
+- Document the testing process and security findings